optimizedLP/drug-discovery/README.md

-## Predicting Protein-Ligand Binding Affinity Using Graph Neural Networks (GNNs)
+## Predicting Protein-Ligand Binding Affinity Using GNNs

 This project focuses on predicting protein-ligand binding affinity using Graph Neural Networks (GNNs).
 It demonstrates how to generate synthetic ligand molecules, represent them as graphs, and train a GNN model to predict binding affinity.
 The project also includes visualizations, feature importance analysis, and hyperparameter tuning.